raceychan/anywise/README.md

 It is recommended to

-- encapsulate non-business logic inside guards, such as logging, rate-limiting, etc.
+- Encapsulate non-business logic inside guards, such as logging, rate-limiting, etc.
-- store non-business related context info in a mutable `context`, such as `request-id`, `x-country`, etc.
+- Store non-business related context info in a mutable `context`, such as `request-id`, `x-country`, etc.
-- use inheritance-hierarchy to assign targets for guads.
+- Use inheritance-hierarchy to assign targets for guads.

 #### Function-based Guard